Special Needs Navigation and Parental Rights

 Schools, generally, must have written consent from the parent or eligible student to release information from a student’s education record.
 However, FERPA allows disclosure to certain parties without written consent under certain conditions.

-Visit the Virginia Department of Education website for additional information.
+Visit the Virginia Department of Education website for additional resources for military families.